vishaal27/Sentiment-Analysis-using-Multi-Task-Learning-Keras/README.md

 - `test_sentiment.py` creates and trains the model on the auxiliary task only (IMDB)
 - `checkpoints_<X>` contains the saved checkpoints for the corresponding models.

+The entire codebase with analysis and pre-trained models can be found at: https://drive.google.com/drive/folders/1zSLZiTWNfrtXnfGQ6rzs4QmnIeIhZJni?usp=sharing.